Unveiling the Hidden Signs of Elderly Depression

 6. Heightened Irritability or Agitation in Senior Men

-In elderly men, depression may not present as visible sadness but instead as increased irritability, impatience, or restlessness.
+In elderly depression signs may not present as visible sadness but instead as increased irritability, impatience, or restlessness.
 Unexpected mood swings, a quick temper, or a tendency to become upset over trivial matters can be indicative of deeper psychological struggles.
 Recognizing these less conventional symptoms of depression is key to providing the appropriate support.

 7. A Burdened Sense of Guilt or Hopelessness